wcm-epicore-internship/methylationshinyapp/README.md

 - Filtered the RRBS and ERRBS datasets for sites that were covered by ≥90% of all RRBS or ERRBS samples.
 - Made a venn diagram and an upset plot to compare the overlap of sites covered by ≥90% of RRBS vs. ERRBS samples.

+#### Shiny app (interactive visual comparison of data)
+- Created a tab for ≥5x coverage data, featuring a scatterplot that compares the number of CG sites covered ≥5x in all projects, a scatterplot that compares the mean CG coverage for ≥5x in all projects, and an interactive venn diagram that displays the percent overlap of sites covered ≥5x between RRBS and ERRBS.
+- Created a tab for ≥10x coverage data, featuring a scatterplot that compares the number of CG sites covered ≥10x in all projects, a scatterplot that compares the mean CG coverage for ≥10x in all projects, and an interactive venn diagram that displays the percent overlap of sites covered ≥10x between RRBS and ERRBS.
+- The interactive venn diagrams in the app that display overlap between RRBS and ERRBS are modified versions of the overlap plots in "Overlap plots markdown.pdf."
+The datasets and code were modified to allow users to select any percent overlap (as opposed to only 90%) to be displayed in the interactive venn diagram in the app.

 ## Description of the files

 #### Basic metrics plots